rapPayne/react_in_3_weeks/labs/3.2 Conditionals in JSX/README.md

 If the user enters a good username/password, their personal information is now stored in the user variable and they'll be forwarded to the `Cart` route.

-5. Run and test with a good username/password and a bad one.
+4. Run and test with a good username/password and a bad one.
 Make sure one logs you in and the other does not.

 ## Only show the log in option if they're logged out
 We can now authenticate a user to our site.
 If the user is logged in, there's no need to show them the 'Log in' option in the menu.
 So if they have a token, display `null`.

-6. Edit App.js.
+1. Edit App.js.
 Find the menu `<Link>` for "Log in".
 Put a conditional on it:
 ```JavaScript
 {user.token ? null : <Link to="/login">Log in</Link>}
 ```
 This says if there's a user token show nothing.
 Otherwise, show them the link.

-7. Run and test.
+2. Run and test.
 If you're not logged in, you should see the menu option.
-But if you're not, it should be blank.
+But if you are, it should be blank.

 ## Allowing the user to log out
 Let's show a logged-in user a menu option to log themselves out.

-8. Add another menu option to your main menu:
+1. Add another menu option to your main menu:
 ```JavaScript
 {user.token && <Link to="#" onClick={() => setUser({})}>Log out</Link>}
 ```

 This says if the user token exists, show them the logout link.
 Otherwise, show nothing.

-9. Run and test.
+2. Run and test.
 You should be able to click that link at any time to de-authenticate yourself.

 ## Detecting the user
 One last task.
 If the user is not logged in, the Cart component should render a 'Log in' button.

-10. In App.js, pass `user` down to `<Cart>` as a prop.
+1. In App.js, pass `user` down to `<Cart>` as a prop.
 (Hint: `user={user}`).

-11. Edit Cart.js.
+2. Edit Cart.js.
 Read the user prop.
 (Hint: `const user = props.user`).

-12. Prepare to route to login by importing useNavigate from react-router-dom and calling it:
+3. Prepare to route to login by importing useNavigate from react-router-dom and calling it:
 ```JavaScript
 const navigate = useNavigate();
 ```

-13. Add a button anywhere you like on the page:
+4. Add a button anywhere you like on the page:
 ```HTML
 <button onClick={() => navigate('/login')}>Log in</button>
 ```

 At this point, clicking on the `<button>` will work just great.
 But we don't want to display this button for someone who's already logged in.

-14. Here's a challenge for you.
+5. Here's a challenge for you.
 With fewer instructions, make this button appear only if `user.token` is [falsey](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).
 (Hint: Look at how we've done that earlier).

 ## Bonus!!
 Reading the other data.
-Remember that a major goal for this lab was to use the user data, to pre-populate the data in the cart.
+Remember that a major goal for this lab was to use the user data, especially to pre-populate the data in the cart.

 1. In Cart.js, in the state setters initial data, use the user data to pre-populate the form info.
 Here's an example for the credit card PAN (primary account number):
 ```JavaScript